gillesdami/yugioh-superdb/README.md

 - ✅ Runs daily at 2:00 AM UTC to sync the database
 - ✅ Downloads the latest database from previous releases before syncing
-- ✅ Falls back to `yugioh-superdb-v0.sqlite` for bootstrapping
 - ✅ Creates releases when database changes are detected
 - ✅ Sends email notifications for updates, failures, and warnings
 - ✅ Includes full logs and database statistics